Brownian bridge with random length and pinning point for modelling of financial information

-Due to the fact that if $Z$ is a random variable having a law absolutely continuous with respect to the Lebesgue measure on $\mathbb{R}$, the law of the couple $(Z,Z)$ is not absolutely continuous with respect to the Lebesgue measure on $\mathbb{R}^2$. \end{remark} We are now in a position to discuss the Markov property of the Brownian bridge with random length and pinning point.
-Our next claim is to show that if $Z$ is a random variable having a law absolutely continuous with respect to the Lebesgue measure, then there exist random times $\tau$ such that the Brownian bridge $\zeta$ with length $\tau$ and pinning point $Z$ is not an $\mathbb{F}^{\zeta,c}$-Markov process. \begin{theorem} Let $Z$ be a random variable having a law which is absolutely continuous with respect to the Lebesgue measure.
-There exist random times $\tau$ such that the Brownian bridge $\zeta$ with length $\tau$ and pinning point $Z$ does not possess the Markov property with respect to its natural filtration. \end{theorem} \begin{proof} Let $Z$ be a random variable, for which the law is absolutely continuous with respect to the Lebesgue measure and $\tau$ be a two-point random variable such that $\mathbb{P}(\tau=T_1)=\mathbb{P}(\tau=T_2)=\frac{1}{2}$.
+Due to the fact that for random variables $Z$ having a law absolutely continuous with respect to the Lebesgue measure on $\mathbb{R}$, the law of the couple $(Z,Z)$ is not absolutely continuous with respect to the Lebesgue measure on $\mathbb{R}^2$. \end{remark} We are now in a position to discuss the Markov property of the Brownian bridge with random length and pinning point.
+We first consider pinning points $Z$ with absolutely continuous law with respect to the Lebesgue measure.
+Below we show that there exist random times $\tau$ such that the Brownian bridge $\zeta$ with length $\tau$ and pinning point $Z$ is not an $\mathbb{F}^{\zeta,c}$-Markov process. \begin{theorem} Let $Z$ be a random variable having a law which is absolutely continuous with respect to the Lebesgue measure.
+There exist random times $\tau$ such that the Brownian bridge $\zeta$ with length $\tau$ and pinning point $Z$ does not possess the Markov property with respect to its natural filtration. \end{theorem} \begin{proof} Let $Z$ have a law, which is absolutely continuous with respect to the Lebesgue measure and $\tau$ be a two-point random variable such that $\mathbb{P}(\tau=T_1)=\mathbb{P}(\tau=T_2)=\frac{1}{2}$.
 Our goal is to prove that the Brownian bridge $\zeta$ with length $\tau$ and a pinning point $Z$ is not a Markov process with respect to its natural filtration.
 Using Theorem 1.3 in Blumenthal and Getoor \cite{BG}, it is sufficient to prove that there exist a bounded measurable function $g$ and $0<t_1<t_2<u$ such that